Academic Catalog

 Certificate of Achievement in Air Conditioning Mechanic

-The certificate of achievement is awarded upon completion of the core courses.
+The certificate of achievement is awarded upon completion of the core and support courses.
 General education courses are not required.

 Currently offered at: Bay Area Sheet Metal JAC.